 Over the last decade, many of the San Francisco museums have remodeled, added onto their current space or even built entirely new buildings.
 The California Academy of Sciences, the de Young Museum and the Exploratorium are just three that have undergone major changes.

-Currently, the SF MOMA is more than doubling their space.
+Currently, the SF MOMA has more than doubling their space.
 Other smaller museums, such as the Mexican Museum, are looking for larger places to display all of their pieces.

 All of these add up to SF being one of the best museum cities in the world.